-From the computer experiment perspective, we will work with 11 inputs: 5 Johnson-Cook parameters plus 6 experiment-specific parameters (two for each experiment) and the output velocimetry curves on a grid of 200 time points.
-The 1,000 velocimetry simulations are aligned to the experimental data, used to build an emulator and perform the elastic calibration.
-To allow for a time shift discrepancy, especially relevant to experiments 2 and 3, we use three piecewise constant and one piecwise linear basis functions in shooting vector space as shown in Figure~\ref{fig:flyer_discrep}.
-More specifically, we parameterize $\bm\delta_v(\bm x_i) = \bm D \bm d(\bm x_i)$ where $\bm D$ is the $200 \times 4$ matrix of basis functions and $\bm d(\bm x_i)$ is a vector of $4$ basis coefficients that can vary by experiment.
-In the approach of \cite{higdon2008computer}, $ d_k(\cdot)$ would be given a Gaussian process prior so that discrepancy could be predicted for a new experiment (with experimental settings $\bm x^*$).
-In this case, we are not interested in predicting the discrepancy at new experimental settings, so we specify a standard normal prior for each $d_k(\bm x_i)$.
-This indicates that we want to allow for a time shift, but would prefer to have none ($d_k(\bm x_i)=0$) if possible.
-The prior variance of $d_k(\bm x_i)$ can be modified in order to favor more or less discrepancy.
+We use the aligned data and shooting vectors from the 1000 simulations to build an emulator and perform the elastic calibration.
+To allow for a time shift discrepancy for experiments 2 and 3, we use three piece-wise constant and one piece-wise linear basis functions in shooting vector space as shown in Figure~\ref{fig:flyer_discrep}.
+More specifically, we parameterize $\bm\delta_v(\bm x_i) = \bm D \bm \beta(\bm x_i)$ where $\bm D$ is the $200 \times 4$ matrix of basis functions and $\bm \beta(\bm x_i)$ is a vector of $4$ basis coefficients that can vary by experiment.
+In the approach of \cite{higdon2008computer}, $ \beta_k(\cdot)$ would be assigned a Gaussian process prior so that the discrepancy could be predicted for a new experiment with settings $\bm x^*$.
+In our case, we are not interested in predicting the discrepancy at new experimental settings, so we specify a standard normal prior for each $\beta_k(\bm x_i)$.
+This indicates that we want to allow for a time shift, but would prefer to have make $\beta_k(\bm x_i)=0$ if possible.
+The prior variance of $\beta_k(\bm x_i)$ can be modified in order to favor more or less discrepancy.